C-I-D-A-S/client-jobs-simulator/README.md

-# Python-Project-Template
+# Client-Jobs-Simulator

-A startup template
+A Simulator for generate dynamic jobs and send requests to public-analysis-api

 ## Getting Started